deepub/CosmosSQLCalipers/output/analysis/all_consistency_levels_07012020/README.md

 ### Cost estimate for update operations
 ![Cost estimate for updates](cost_estimate_for_update_ops.png)

-For update heavy OLTP use cases, the cost difference comes to be 734.89 USD/month.
-That's a difference of 125.97% over the estimated cost.
+**For update heavy OLTP use cases, the cost difference comes to be 734.89 USD/month.
+That's a difference of 125.97% over the estimated cost**

 ### Read operations
 The Cosmos SQL API provides two ways to perform read operations.